Greennbeann/task-manager-backend/README.md

-# MoJ Task Manager – Backend API
+# Task Manager – Backend API

 This is a Spring Boot backend.
 It provides a REST API for managing tasks assigned to caseworkers.